ComradeB/quiz-app-with-various-answer-formats-and-timer/README.md

 ## In future iterations:
 - Force the user to select the number of answers the questions asks for before proceeding (e.g. "Select two planets" --> cannot submit answer unless exactly two choices have been selected).
+- Make a small backend with an API to store user submissions